TypicalFork/mdBook/guide/src/cli/watch.md

 The `watch` command is useful when you want your book to be rendered on every file change.
-You could repeatedly issue `mdbook build` every time a file is changed.
-But using `mdbook watch` once will watch your files and will trigger a build automatically whenever you modify a file.
+You could repeatedly issue `mdbook build` every time a file is changed, but using `mdbook watch` greatly simplifies this behaviour.
+It will watch your files and trigger a build automatically whenever you modify a file.

 #### Specify a directory